antarctica/ops-data-store/README.md

 - creating and synchronising LDAP members to the database as postgres roles and users
 - running the Azure to LDAP group sync from a hosted environment

+In relation to dataset and database backups, backups must be captured manually (rather than scheduled automatically) and are not verified as being accurate or usable.

 ### Related projects

 This project is limited to the technical and operational aspects of providing a platform for hosting datasets.
 Other